Our residency program puts you on the path to success by

 Since the field of pathology is extremely broad and complete mastery of the entire discipline is impossible, we do not attempt to teach residents the intimate details of each subspecialty in pathology.
 Instead, we teach a basic core of knowledge upon which they can build during their careers.

-During the residency, residents acquire a sound basic background in pathologic principles before continuing training in general pathology or concentrating in a specialized area.
+During residency, residents acquire a sound basic background in pathologic principles before continuing training in general pathology or concentrating in a specialized area.

-Since learning in medicine must be life long, general principles are often emphasized over the acquisition of detailed factual knowledge, we stress the importance of independent study, so that residents can continue their education well beyond the period of residency training.
+Since learning in medicine must be life long, general principles are often emphasized over the acquisition of detailed factual knowledge.
+We stress the importance of independent study, so that residents can continue their education well beyond the period of residency training.

 Buffalo is known for its snow, but dig a little deeper and

 four distinct seasons.

 Our region is characterized by a neighborly way of life, an unpretentious nature and spirited loyalty among residents.